FZambia/centrifuge/README.md

 or [PostgreSQL](https://github.com/centrifugal/centrifuge-postgresql) backends can be used instead of SQLite.
 There is an option to hard-code all these settings in JSON file and go without any dependency on database.

+There are tons of examples in internet about how to add real-time events on your site.
+But very few of them provide complete, scalable, full-featured, ready to deploy solution.
+Centrifuge aims to be such a solution with simplicity in mind.

 Main features
 -------------